lite-4846/CI-CD-Demo/docs/docs/cicd/demo/02-demo-structure.md

 This section explains the **folder layout** of the demo repository, giving you clarity on what each folder and file represents.
 While the core focus of this documentation is **CI/CD setup**, not the application code, understanding the structure will help you follow the Jenkins and Docker steps later.

+EDIT : This structure is changed a little bit after adding support for Linux Setup with Full CI/CD Automation.

 ---

 ### High-Level Layout